LuMiSxh/Kaigai/docs/benchmarks/findings.md

 | `large-v3-turbo` | Core ML | transcribe |   0.110 |          0.103 |        0.105 |
 | `large-v3-turbo` | Metal   | transcribe |   0.215 |          0.206 |        0.208 |

-Core ML wins for every OpenAI model we measured, so it stays the macOS default.
-Tiny and Base are fast enough to be tempting, but their translation quality just isn't there yet.
+Core ML wins for every model in this run, so it remains the macOS default.

-## ASR-to-MT: where it stands
+Tiny and Base look tempting in a timing table, but their caption quality is the reason they are not the product recommendation.

+## Two-stage ASR-to-MT is not ready

-Direct Whisper translation stays the RC2 default.
-An ASR-to-MT candidate can replace it, but only once it beats `medium` direct translate on _both_ quality and live latency on this corpus — not one or the other.
+Direct Whisper translation stays the product default.
+An ASR-to-MT candidate can replace it only after beating `medium` direct translation on _both_ quality and live latency on this corpus—not one or the other.

 What we tried: